Nice to meet you.

 25. Reverse engineer your competitors’ successes

-One way to find good opportunities for links is to see who already links to your competitors.
-There are various SEO tools that can show you websites linking to a competitor website.
+One way to find good link opportunities is to see who already links to your competitors.
+There are various SEO tools that can show you websites linking to a competitor's website.
 Add a list of all the domains linking to all your competitors.

-Next, you can reach out to those websites and try to reverse engineer what they did to get a link.
+Next, you can contact those websites and try to reverse-engineer what they did to get a link.
 Did they write a guest post?
 Contribute a study?
 Find out and offer something better.

 26. Focus on getting reviews from customers

 One big ranking factor for local searches is reviews.
-Customers who are shopping around for a local business tend to choose a business that has a lot of positive reviews.
+Customers who are shopping around for a local business tend to choose a business with many positive reviews.

-In fact, one study found that 97% of consumers said that reviews influenced their buying decisions.
-There are special tools you sign up for to help make getting reviews easier.
+Data shows nearly 8 out of 10 consumers actively read online reviews before choosing a local business.
+There are tools like review management software you sign up for to help make getting reviews easier.
 But at the very least you should start asking all your customers to leave reviews for you on Google, Yelp, Facebook, and so on.

 27. Create high-quality videos and images